JamesArthurHolland/heuristic-wordle-cracker/README.md

 It will ask for input.
 The input is to be entered without any spaces.

-You input numbers representing the feedback given by wordle.
+You will input numbers which represent the feedback given by wordle.

 ```
 Not in word (grey): 0